-Sudoku hard level 4 game 1 quick solve: Strategy and Techniques
+Sudoku hard Strategy and Techniques: Sudoku Hard level 4 game 1 solution

 - Sudoku hard level 4 game 1

-- How a single digit candidate valid cell is identified by Digit Subset Analysis (DSA) in solving a hard Sudoku
+- How a single digit candidate valid cell is identified by Digit Subset Analysis (DSA) in solving a Sudoku hard puzzle

-- How digits possible for all empty cells (DSs) enumerated while solving a hard Sudoku
+- How digits possible for all empty cells (DSs) enumerated while solving a Sudoku hard puzzle

-- Single digit lockdown and its use in solving a hard Sudoku
+- Single digit lockdown and its use in solving a Sudoku hard puzzle

 Following is the Sudoku puzzle that should engage you for some time.
 The Rs are the row labels, Cs are the column labels and we define this as the stage 1 marked on top left corner.

 Next five sections are on strategies and techniques for solving hard Sudoku puzzles in brief.

 To skip these five sections and move straight to the step by step solution of the hard Sudoku puzzle, click here.

 Please spend your time on the game before going through the solution.